This guide to taking trains from and to London King's Cross focuses on the less obvious aspects of arriving and departing from this station by train.

-On entering the platform, you will initally encounter the First class coaches of the trains, with the Standard class coaches further along.
+On entering the platform, you will initially encounter the First class coaches of the trains, with the Standard class coaches further along.

 (2) Or you can separate yourself from the crowd and head up to the mezzanine level in the station, which is where most of the food/drink outlets in the station are located.

-But you don't need to have something to eat or drink - and this area is also located opposite the departure board, so it's a good location for keeping an eye on the train information.
+But you don't need to be having something to eat or drink to use this mezzanine level, and this area is also located opposite the departure board, so it's a good location for keeping an eye on the train information.

-This mezzanine level can be accessed by escalator and lift (elevator) and on its far side, an elevated walkway leads across the concourse and into the part of the station, which houses platforms 0 -8.
+From the main concourse, this mezzanine level can be accessed by escalator and lift (elevator) and on its far side, an elevated walkway bridges the concourse and leads into the part of the station, which houses platforms 0 -8.

 This route is a short-cut if you will be travelling 2nd/standard class on a LNER train.

 Escalators and lifts connect the walkway to each platform (track) and when you descend, you will be closer to the standard class coaches, than if you had used the main access point at the ends of the platforms.